ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 The first item ``CLM_CONFIG_OPTS`` has to do with customizing the CLM build-time options for your case, the rest all have to do with generating the namelist.

 CLM_CONFIG_OPTS
   The option ``CLM_CONFIG_OPTS`` is all about passing command line arguments to the CLM **configure** script.
 It is important to note that some compsets, may already put a value into the ``CLM_CONFIG_OPTS`` variable.
 You can still add more options to your ``CLM_CONFIG_OPTS`` but make sure you add to what is already there rather than replacing it.
 Hence, we recommend using the "-append" option to the xmlchange script.
 In `the Section called More information on the CLM configure script <CLM-URL>`_ below we will go into more details on options that can be customized in the CLM "**configure**" script.
 It's also important to note that the **$CTSMROOT/cime_config/buildnml** script may already invoke certain CLM **configure** options and as such those command line options are NOT going to be available to change at this step (nor would you want to change them).
-  The options to CLM **configure** are given with the "-help" option which is given in `the Section called More information on the CLM configure script <CLM-URL>`_.
-  .. note:: ``CLM_CONFIG_OPTS`` is locked after the **case.build** script is run.
+The options to CLM **configure** are given with the "-help" option which is given in `the Section called More information on the CLM configure script <CLM-URL>`_... note:: ``CLM_CONFIG_OPTS`` is locked after the **case.build** script is run.
 If you want to change something in ``CLM_CONFIG_OPTS`` you'll need to clean the build and rerun **case.build**.
 The other env variables can be changed at run-time so are never locked.

 CLM_NML_USE_CASE
   ``CLM_NML_USE_CASE`` is used to set a particular set of conditions that set multiple namelist items, all centering around a particular usage of the model.
 To list the valid options do the following: